What is the IR-4 Project California?

 - This website highlights only those pest control projects which are supported / supplemented by the grant from the California Department of Food and Agriculture.
-For a comprehensive list of California crop projects, refer to the National IR-4 Project website.
+For a comprehensive list of California crop projects, refer to the National IR-4 Project database.

 - The IR-4 Project California operates in coordination with the National IR-4 Project and is managed by the Western Region IR-4 field office based at University of California, Davis.

 - This project provides additional links between the California Department of Food and Agriculture and the National IR-4 Project, specialty crop stakeholders, and university and USDA-Agriculture Research Service personnel.

 - The CDFA primarily funds trials at University of California campuses at Davis, Riverside, the Kearney Agricultural Research and Extension Center in Parlier, and with private research cooperators in California.